-For a business to be compliant, it is essential that they should have easy access to the laws that govern their space.
-Unfortunately, we see that in the communication space, access is not easy.
+(ii) Provision of a consolidated handbook of laws governing the communication space: For a business to be compliant, it is essential that they should have easy access to the laws that govern their space.
+Unfortunately, in the communication space this has not been made possible so far.
 Something as critical as the telegraph rules are not available in the public domain.
-Further, we observed that the principal regulations, terms and conditions and rules available on the Department of Telecommunication (DoT) and TRAI website do not reflect the amendments that are made through subsequent notifications.

-Therefore, we note that the businesses will be benefitted greatly if all amendments are transposed into the principal regulations, rules and license terms and conditions.
+It is also pertinent to point out that the principal regulations, terms and conditions and rules available on the DoT and TRAI website do not reflect the amendments that are made through subsequent notifications.
+It would benefit the businesses greatly if all amendments are transposed into the principal regulations, rules and license terms and conditions.
 The requirement for updating the amendments into a single document is critical.
+The consolidated FDI circular is a good example for the communication space regulations as well.
 This will help the businesses become more compliant.
-The consolidated FDI circular can be considered as an example for creating such culture of keeping updated regulations, rules and acts available to the public.